 - Tells of important work Sophie Lancaster Foundation does in schools and colleges

-Halloween is a time many young people like to dress up like a Goth and try to be as scary as they can.
+Halloween is a time many young people like to dress up like a Goth and try to be as scary as possible.

 But for Sylvia Lancaster, OBE, whose teenage daughter was murdered for being a goth, this time of year takes on a different meaning.

-Sylvia has dedicated her life since Sophie's death to combating hate crime and promoting understanding between people, and to challenging intolerance and prejudice towards 'alternative subcultures'.
+Sylvia has dedicated her life since Sophie's death to combating hate crime and promoting understanding between people, and to challenging prejudice towards 'alternative subcultures'.

 In 2007 Sophie was attacked while walking in a park in Bacup, Lancashire, with her boyfriend Rob.
 Both were dressed in goth attire and while Rob survived the attack, Sophie suffered severe head injuries and died after being in a coma for 13 days.
-Two teenage boys were convicted of her murder and sentenced to life imprisonment.
+Two teenage boys were sentenced to life imprisonment for her murder.

-The Northern Quota caught up with Sylvia to ask her about her charitable work and why it is so important.
+The Northern Quota caught up with Sylvia to ask her about her important charitable work.

 “Well, I set up the foundation because, firstly, it’s not right what happened, and you’ve got to make people aware of the situation.
 It’s about raising awareness about the intolerance and prejudice faced by alternative subcultures,” Sylvia said.

-The foundation has spent much of its time tackling hate crime against alternative subcultures.
+The foundation has taken great efforts to tackle hate crime against alternative subcultures.
 It aims to persuade police forces to monitor alternative hate crime.

 Sylvia said: “Firstly, you tell people what exactly 'hate crime' is.
-Just because we know doesn’t mean that people in the wider world know.
+Just because we know doesn’t mean that other people know.
 It’s quite a complex issue.
 So, it’s about raising levels of awareness.
-We also have a massive Facebook presence now, with 113,000 likes, so we talk to people on the Facebook page.
+We have a massive Facebook presence now, with 113,000 likes, so we talk to people on there.
 And obviously, we have people from different agencies come to us, if and when a hate crime has been reported.”

 The Sophie Lancaster Foundation also works closely with police forces across the country.
-In 2013, Greater Manchester Police became the first police force to recognise and monitor alternative hate crime.
-Since then, 10 other forces have followed suit.
+In 2013, Greater Manchester Police became the first police force to monitor alternative hate crime.
+Since then, 12 other forces have followed suit.

 Aside from campaigning for police to monitor hate crime, the foundation works with officers in other ways.
 Earlier this month, the foundation was one of five organisations accredited by Lancashire Police as a third party 'Support To Report' service for the public to report hate crime incidents.

-The success of the foundation has led more forces to come to them for support.
+The foundation’s success has led more forces to come to them for support.

 It’s also about young people being able to stand up and say 'This is who I am and this is who I am proud of'